saw-leipzig/eehbv-frontend/eehbv/README.md

 power grid), government-funded by the German Federal Ministry of Food and Agriculture.

+The software supports an optimization process of the energy efficiency of custom machines.
+Further information can be found in the accompanying manual.

 This repository contains the frontend for EEHBV, written with **Vue.js**, to be used in combination with the backend in the repository **eehbv-backend-python**.